-Keywords are words reserved for statements and all commands except system-level commands.
+Keywords are words that are reserved for statements and all commands except system-level commands.

-When a keyword appears in a syntax diagram, it is shown in uppercase letters.
+A keyword in a syntax diagram is shown in uppercase letters.
 When you use a keyword in a command, you can write it in uppercase or lowercase letters, but you must spell the keyword exactly as it appears in the syntax diagram.